-G. Supportive and Transitional Housing
+6.5.67.5.6 Supportive and Transitional Housing

-Transitional housing is a type of housing used to facilitate the movement of individuals and families experiencing homeless to permanent housing.
+Transitional housing is a type of housing used to facilitate the movement of individuals and families experiencing homelessness to permanent housing.
 Residents of transitional housing are usually connected to supportive services designed to assist the homeless in achieving greater economic independence and a permanent, stable living situation.
 Transitional housing can take several forms, including group quarters with beds, single family homes, and multifamily apartments, and typically offers case management and support services to help return people to independent living (often six months to two years).